Appreciative inquiry is about seeking the best in people – in the way they work, they live, and they behave.

-4. Appreciative Storytelling
+4. Appreciative storytelling

 Storytelling encourages participants to come up with their life stories that have some meaning to them and can inspire others.
-The aim is to make the participants realize that their experiences can be of value to someone else.
+The aim is to make participants realize their experiences can be of value to someone else.

 By sharing their stories and listening to others, participants build a sense of cohesiveness among themselves and motivate each other to keep going.
 As a result, they do not hesitate to express their concerns, ask for advice, and give their suggestions wherever appropriate to do so.

-5. Appreciative Acknowledgement
+5. Appreciative acknowledgement

 A positivity booster, this short exercise fills the respondents with energy and appreciation about each other.
-One or more persons are randomly chosen to come up and share one good thing that they like about each present in the room.
+One or more persons are randomly chosen to come up and share one good thing that they like about each person present in the room.